etm-193/MyJavaFullStack/README.md

-# Skillstorm-JavaFullStack
+# JavaFullStack
-This is my course progress for the skillstorm vetech java fullstack course
+This is my course progress for the java fullstack course